 Sending Direct Messages:

-- Enter the email settings and set the email address as the Default email address in the General Email Settings.
+- Enter the email settings and set the email address as the Default email address in the Email Setup.

 - Install public and private keys on workstations that will receive the direct email.
-See Installing Email Security Certificates on a Workstation.
+See Email Certificate Install.

 - Install the public certificate on a hosting server.
-You can host it with Open Dental (see Public Email Certificate Hosting) or host it yourself.
+You can host it with Open Dental (see Email Certificate Hosting) or host it yourself.
 Each time a certificate expires, you will need to purchase a new certificate, and, if hosting the certificate on Open Dental's server, re-register the certificate.

 Receiving Direct Messages: To receive direct messages, you must also modify each domain that will be used to receive direct messages.
 It usually takes 30 - 60 minutes before changes are recognized, but can take up to 48 hours.